slcs-jsc/jurassic/projects/validation/analysis/REPORT.md

 - JURASSIC modes: EGA and CGA
 - Threads per model process: 1
 - Channels compared per spectrum: 2500
+- Spectral execution: 20 chunks of at most 128 channels; one contiguous RFM block per chunk

 RFM spectra are averaged with the same channel response functions used by JURASSIC.
 Limb errors are relative radiance errors.
 Nadir and zenith errors